Chris Francies

 Christopher Cerell Francies [FRAN-sis] (born July 26, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the UTEP Miners and was signed by the Green Bay Packers as an undrafted free agent in 2006.
 Francies was also a member of the New Orleans Saints and San Francisco 49ers of the NFL, and the Utah Blaze and Georgia Force of the Arena Football League (AFL).

 College career

-Francies attended the University of Texas at El Paso and was a student Major in Biology and a letterman in football.
-In football, he was a four-year letterman and a three-year starter.
+Francies played for Cypress Falls High School in Houston.
+He was recruited by the University of Texas at El Paso (UTEP), where he was a wide receiver.

+He majored in biology and was a four-year letterman in football and a three-year starter.
 As a senior, he won third-team All-Conference USA accolades and was named the team's Offensive M.V.P. and as a junior, he was an All-Western Athletic Conference Honorable Mention selection.